Secure and Privacy-Preserving Consensus: Discussions and Conclusions

-On the other hand, although the computational overhead introduced by the encryption algorithm (7 ms) is still acceptable in most real-time control systems, it is indeed higher compared to the unencrypted alternatives.
-We argue that the the benefits of using encryption to preserve privacy and security outweigh the computational burden which is manageable on modern computers.
+On the other hand, although the computational overhead introduced by the encryption algorithm (7 ms in numerical simulations and 7.8 ms in hardware experiments) is acceptable in most real-time control systems, it is indeed higher compared to the unencrypted alternatives.
+We argue that the benefits of using encryption to preserve privacy and security outweigh the computational burden which is easily manageable on modern micro-controllers.